JetBrains/guide/site/python/tips/speed-up-coverage/index.md

     href: "https://coverage.readthedocs.io/en/coverage-5.0.4/config.html"
 thumbnail: ./thumbnail.png
 video: "https://www.youtube.com/watch?v=OCH_gPfrvzw"
+"callToAction":
+  {
+    "title": "Interested in viewing your coverage?",
+    "url": "site/python/tips/spot-coverage-in-gutter/",
+    "message": "You can quickly see your test coverage inside your IDE.
+Check it out!", }
 ---

 Coverage is a boon: it lets you know how much of your code has tests and better, which lines in which files don't.